mvolkmann/blog/src/swift-ui.md

 SwiftUI supports three ways of implementing animations.

-- explicit: wraps code that changes model or `@State` data with a call to `withAnimation`
+- explicit: wraps code that changes a model or `@State` data with a call to `withAnimation`
 - implicit: uses the `animation` view modifier
-- transition: triggers by inserting or removing a view
+- transition: triggers when a view is inserted or removed

 Explicit animations are the most commonly used because they are triggered by model/state changes